 Quartz Infrared Heaters

 Choose a quartz infrared heater for instantaneous heating and short-to-medium electromagnetic waves.
 Quartz heaters use short wavelengths to provide rapid, intense heat in a controlled environment.
-If you need a small heater that is capable of heating up to 1,600 degrees Fahrenheit, quarts is the option for you.
+If you need a small heater that is capable of heating up to 1,600 degrees Fahrenheit, quartz is the option for you.

 Ceramic Infrared Heaters